Neil S. Abbott

-Electric vehicles: Neil advises a wide range of electric vehicle manufacturers from the U.S. and China in Canadian regulation, development and investment.
+Electric Vehicles: Neil advises a wide range of electric vehicle manufacturers from the U.S., Middle East, and China in Canadian regulation, development, and investment.

 Valuation claims: Neil will adjudicate valuation claims related to art, artifacts, personal papers and other personal property in estate, taxation and donation claims, including claims related to the Canadian Cultural Property Export Review Board.

 Presentations & Speaking Engagements

 Neil is a frequent presenter at industry conferences and seminars across North America on subjects that include doing business in Canada; the law of expert evidence; mediating and litigating construction disputes; understanding the Construction Lien Act; fundamentals of the Personal Property Security Act; the future of the automobile and emerging technologies relative to automotive products; legal drafting; and indemnities and limitation of liability clauses.

 Neil is a long-time member and speaker at Canadian Finance & Leasing Association (Canada) and Equipment and Lease Finance Association (U.S.).
 He has also been selected by the Canadian Bar Association to serve as a lecturer in its Skilled Lawyers Series.

 Mentorship of associates, students, clerks, and staff continues to be a cornerstone of Neil's practice.
 He has been recognized as an extraordinary mentor by the Law Society of Ontario, serving as an articling student mentor for over 20 years.
 Neil leads numerous practice sessions for junior associates and students to develop their skills.
 He is also a member of the firm's Equity, Diversity, and Inclusion Council.